 Accreditation of Management Systems Certification

-INAB offers certification bodies accreditation to the international standard ISO/IEC 17021-1:2015“Conformity assessment — Requirements for bodies providing audit and certification of management systems”.
+INAB offers certification bodies accreditation to the international standard EN ISO/IEC 17021-1:2015“Conformity assessment — Requirements for bodies providing audit and certification of management systems”.

 A management systems certification body (CB) must be able to demonstrate its competence to assess and certify a management system that conforms to specific requirements.